balbano/balbano.github.io/posts/2026-05-07-success-prompts-resources.markdown

 Another thought I had triggered by this taxonomy: in Blades in the Dark Deep Cuts, the Threat Roll more or less removes the idea of success/failure from the game.
 Instead, you (mostly) always succeed, and the question becomes "at what cost?".
 In this lens, BitD with Deep Cuts moves into the "resource management only" area of the Venn diagram and is now rubbing shoulders with Nobilis instead of D&D.

+The point of this ramble is that while reading blog posts about taxonomies can sometimes feel like talking in circles, coming up with my own, personal taxonomy, was a really fruitful exercise for me that has helped me to think more deeply about the games I play!

+I'd love to hear about your own personal, idiosyncratic, RPG taxonomies!

 Should we do a game taxonomy jam?
 Did this already happen on the blogosphere in response to Sam Sorenson's post and I'm just super late to the bandwagon?
+Someone please tell me if you want to participate in a taxonomy jam.